Everyone wants to be productive.

 Power naps boost your cognition, memory, alertness, and reaction times.
 More than just the workplace and performance benefits, having enough sleep is good for your brain as well as your overall physical and mental health.

 Exercise has a long list of benefits and you can now include productivity to that list.
 A study by researchers at Stockholm University found out that participants who exercised had a marked improvement in how much they’re getting done despite working the same hours previously, largely due to stamina increase.
 There was also a reduced rate of absenteeism due to sickness.
 Getting your blood pumping may just be the thing that you need in order to get your focus back.

 Another reason why exercise increases productivity is because it improves memory and keeps you mentally sharp since it facilitates the generation of new brain cells in your hippocampal region.
 This slows down the loss of brain cells associated with aging.

 It’s an all too common work ethic to work hard and to work longer.
 Often enough, we associate industriousness with all-nighters and marathon overtime sessions.
 What research really says about productivity is that working more hours doesn’t necessarily mean better work.
 The Draugiem Group study revealed that perfect performance ratio is in fact, less than an hour only.
 Since the brain is a muscle, it also gets exhausted from repeated stress.

 Our ability to perform and do tasks diminishes over an extended duration time.
 This is why we need breaks in between our work sessions.
 It seems counterintuitive, but taking planned breaks actually does a lot for your concentration.
-Another study done at University of Illinois showed that taking short breaks throughout particularly long tasks aids in maintaining a steady level of performance.
+Another study done at the University of Illinois showed that taking short breaks throughout, particularly long tasks aids in maintaining a steady level of performance.
 Conversely, working at a task without any breaks results in a constant decline in performance.

 So what’s the ideal length for a break?
 Seventeen minutes, according to the Draugiem Group study.